-It's a shift that resonates deeply with the actress, who notes that — although confident in her looks — she "was not given these crazy, amazing, classically beautiful looks."
-In turn, she says she developed a personality.
+Sher noted that — although confident in her looks — she “was not given these crazy, amazing, classically beautiful looks.”
+So she developed a personality.

 “In getting jobs, it wasn’t possible for me to get the pretty girl roles,” she said, “so it was such a blessing in disguise that I had to get a role where the appeal of it was something else… something based on my talent.”